cooperreid-optimizely/optimizely-cors/README.md

 # Optimizely CORs

-> Solution for persisting Optimizely-related browser data to external origins, without having to await a data-sync and without resulting in flickering
+> Solution for persisting Optimizely-related browser data to external origins synchronously, without having to await a data-sync and without resulting in flickering

 ## Demo
 [Demo can be found here](https://creid-optimizely.s3.amazonaws.com/optcors/1.html)